Sewer Billing - FAQs

 Payments for the monthly sewer services are due by the 25th day of each month or the following business day should the 25th fall on a weekend or holiday.

 If the charges on a monthly sewer bill are not paid when due, there shall be added to the charges a one-time late payment penalty of ten percent (10%) of the latest billed amount.
 Additionally, eight percent (8%) interest per annum (per year) will be applied to all sewer charges that have not been paid by the due date from the date due until paid.

 If you are concerned about your monthly billing statement, please contact our office at (509) 477-3604 between the hours of 8:30 a.m. and 5:00 p.m., Monday through Friday.

 How is my payment credited to my account?

 Typically, payments are applied to the oldest charges first.

-However, once a lien has been established only payments satisfying the lien in its entirety will be accepted in release of the lien.
-Other payments may be accepted, but will be applied against charges not included in the lien.
+However, once a lien has been established, only payments satisfying the lien in its entirety will release the lien.

 What happens if I don't pay my monthly sewer bill?